Cory Trout Ministries

 Excerpts:

-“The name JAH implies eternal existence, while both JAH and JEHOVAH signify God’s essence and majesty incomprehensible.
-The names JAH and JEHOVAH also signify God’s perfect and absolute being of and by himself.”
+“The name JAH implies eternal existence, while both JAH and JEHOVAH signify God’s essence and majesty incomprehensible.”

 HOLY GHOST: THE FORGOTTEN NAME